 Head of Marketing, Business in the Community Ireland

-Co–Founder The Good Summit & Methodist Chaplain to Trinity College
+Co–Founder The Good Summit, Founder Youthspirit.
+Chaplain In Residence Trinity College Dublin

 Director, UK NHS Mental Health Innovation and Improvement